‹ Back to New at Amity Blog

 AITD’s Pharma-Focused Training Areas

-• Flexible delivery modes: in-person, hybrid, or virtual training sessions.
+• Flexible options for delivery: on-site, hybrid, or online sessions.

-• Outcome-based learning focused on upskilling and business impact.
+• With structured learning format outcomes and business impact.

 What Are the Emerging Technologies Reshaping Pharma in 2025?